 The manuscripts should include:

-• Title; • Author(s)name(s);• Address(es):department(s),institution(s), location(s), postal code, country (use only English letters);• Abstract;• Key words;• Introduction;• Materials and methods;• Results; • Discussion and conclusions;• Short acknowledgements (if you wish); • References; • Figure Captions; • Figures; • Tables
+• Title; • Author(s)name(s);• Address(es):department(s), institution(s), location(s), postal code, country (please use only English letters);• Abstract;• Key words;• Introduction;• Materials and methods;• Results; • Discussion and conclusions;• Short acknowledgements (if you wish); • References; • Figure Captions; • Figures; • Tables

 Title page: Title should be as brief as clarity permits.
 Authors' names and addresses of institutions should be listed below.
 The name of the corresponding author to whom all correspondence will be sent should be marked with * providing the electronic address and phone number below.
 Insert "and" (ampersand is unacceptable) before the last name of authors.

-The Introduction should provide a general orientation of the subject of the article and present the reasons for and the main aims of the study.
+The Introduction should provide a background information to explain why the study was conducted and the research’s development.
 Definition of research hypothesis is encouraged, as it usually facilitates perception the message of the paper.
+The purpose of the research is disclosed.

 The Materials and methods must provide information allowing exact replication of the research.
 The methods should be described in details: type and amount of material, location of trials/sample plots, design and structure of trials, measured traits, time and number of measurements, methods and instruments/equipment used in measurements.
 Special care should be taken for description of methods of data analysis.
-Describe in detail all of the calculations/transformations and statistical methods, assumptions, definition and verifications of mathematical models, etc. Provide information on software used.
+Describe in detail all of the calculations/transformations and statistical methods, assumptions, definition and verifications of mathematical models, etc. Provide proper information on the software used in the sector of Material and Methods and its quotes in the lists of references.

 The Results should be concise and as objective and descriptive as possible.
 This section should provide the reader with facts and numbers necessary for finding solution to the problem defined in the Introduction.
 No discussion of the results is permitted in this part of the paper.